evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

     container.
 Default is \<container_id\>.out.log.
 -   `stderr_file_name` - The file path to write stderr logs from the container.
 Default is \<container_id\>.err.log.
+-   `environment_vars` - Environment variables to pass to the container command.
+    By default, no environment variables are passed.

 ### Required IAM Policies for `host.create`